The Flask Mega-Tutorial Part VIII: Followers

 Many-to-One and One-to-One

-A many-to-one is similar to a one-to-many relationship.
+A many-to-one relationship is similar to a one-to-many relationship.
 The difference is that this relationship is looked at from the "many" side.

 Representing Followers

 Looking at the summary of all the relationship types, it is easy to determine that the proper data model to track followers is the many-to-many relationship, because a user follows many users, and a user has many followers.
 But there is a twist.
 In the students and teachers example I had two entities that were related through the many-to-many relationship.
-But in the case of followers, I have users following other users, so there is just users.
+But in the case of followers, I have users following other users, so there are just users.
 So what is the second entity of the many-to-many relationship?

 The second entity of the relationship is also the users.
 A relationship in which instances of a class are linked to other instances of the same class is called a self-referential relationship, and that is exactly what I have here.